studersi/rbl-plugin/README.md

 ## How does this Dummy Plugin work?

-The Dummy Plugin has two active rules and one rules that is commented
+The Dummy Plugin has two active rules and three rules that are commented
 out:

-Rule 9500010 in dummy-config-before.conf checks for the TX variable dummy-plugin-active.
-If the variable is not set, it is being created and set to 1.
+Rule 9500010 in dummy-config.conf checks for the existence of the TX variable `dummy-plugin_enabled`.
+If the variable is not set, it is being created and set to 0.
+The rule is commented out.
+That means the plugin is enabled by default.
+Uncomment this rule to disable the plugin.
+This rule is mandatory for CRS plugins.

+Rule 9500020 in dummy-config.conf sets the TX variable `dummy-plugin_foobar`
+to 1.
+It is commented out.
+Uncomment it to set the variable.

-Rule 9500100 in dummy-before.conf checks for the request parameter dummy-plugin-test-parameter.
+Rule 9500100 in dummy-config.conf checks for the request parameter dummy-plugin-test-parameter.
 If is present and not empty, then a rule alert is triggered and the anomaly score is raised with a severity CRITICAL score.

+Rule 9500099 in dummy-before.conf checks for the
+TX variable `dummy-plugin_enabled`.
+If the variable is existing and it is set to 0, then the subsequent rules of the plugin are removed for the current transaction.
+This effectively disables the plugin for the current transaction.
+This rule is mandatory for CRS plugins.
+When writing your own plugins, it is important to make sure the control statement in this rule removes the right rule range.

+Rule 9500100 in dummy-before.conf checks for the existence of the request parameter `dummy-plugin-test-parameter`.
+If the parameter exists and is non-empty, a critical alert is thrown.

-Rule 9500500 in dummy-after.conf is commented out.
-It looks in the response body for a supposed token (that is probably not existing there).
+Rule 9500500 in dummy-after.conf looks in the response body for a supposed token (that is probably not existing there).
+This rule is commented out and serves as an example for a response rule.

 ## How to adopt the Dummy Plugin to your needs?